Supply Lists for Ms. Lisa’s classes

 2. Small spiral notebook or two composition books (we’ll divide this into two sections for IMPS & Notes)

-3. Lined paper & graph paper (wide ruled) best) for doing HW
+3. Lined paper & graph paper wide-ruled is best for doing HW

 5. Good pencils & erasers, plus colored pencils or pens for annotation and correcting work,